Websoft9/websoft9/README.md

 # What is Websoft9?

-Websoft9 is web-based PaaS for running 200+ hot [open source application](https://github.com/Websoft9/docker-library/tree/main/apps) on your own server.
+Websoft9 is web-based PaaS platform for running 200+ hot [open source application](https://github.com/Websoft9/docker-library/tree/main/apps) on your own server.

 Websoft9 help you running multiple applications in a single server, that means we believe Microservices on single machine is reasonable.
 On the contrary, it becomes more and more valuable as computing power increases